Virtual-World-Crunchers/GamingForThePeople/README.md

 **Lacuna v1** is a project that is attempting to address toxicity in competitive online team-based games, particularly on solo players that play games like League of Legends.
 It is our hope that we can encourage a more friendlier gaming community through a means of immediate intervention when toxic behaviour occurs during gameplay.

 ## Features included:
-* Slow chat mode
+* Slow Mode Chat
-* Warning Tips
+* Toxicity Notification
-* Discouraging toxicity in game
+* Individual Muting

 ## Getting Started
 The following instructions will help you to get a copy  of the game and run it locally.